-- (+) increase(-) decrease - 1.
-Turn the cable end adjuster counterclockwise (to provide maximum freeplay). - 2.
+- (+) increase - (4) integral cable adjuster - (-) decrease - 1.
+Turn the cable end adjuster in direction (+) until it seats lightly and then turn it out 5 turns. - 2.
 Loosen the lock nut (3). - 3.
 Turn the integral cable adjuster (4) to obtain the specified freeplay. - 4.
 Tighten the lock nut.
 Check the freeplay. - 5.
 Start the engine, pull the clutch lever in, and shift into gear.
 Make sure the engine does not stall and the motorcycle does not creep.
 Gradually release the clutch lever and open the throttle.
 Your motorcycle should move smoothly and accelerate gradually.

-If you can't get proper adjustment, or the clutch does not work properly, the cable may be kinked or worn, or the clutch discs may be worn.
-See your Honda dealer or refer to the official Honda Service Manual (page 164).
+If you can't get proper adjustment, or the clutch does not work properly, the cable may be kinked or worn, or the clutch discs and plates may be worn.
+See your Honda dealer or refer to the Honda Service Manual (page 164).